isomerpages/moe-marisstellahigh/_academic-programme/Secondary/Music.md

 Music Elective Programme (MEP)

-*   Students interested in this programme can visit [this website](https://www.moe.gov.sg/education/programmes/elective-programmes) for more details.
+*   Students interested in this programme can visit&nbsp;[this website](https://www.moe.gov.sg/education-in-sg/our-programmes/mep-sec)&nbsp;for more details.
 (LINK DOES NOT WORK)